mnemnion/mvzr/README.md

 ## Limitations and Quirks

-- Only 64 operations per regex
-- Only 8 character sets per regex (ASCII only)
-    - These values could probably be made comptime-configurable, but I didn't
 - No Unicode support to speak of
 - No fancy modifiers (you want case-insensitive, great, lowercase your string)
 - `.` matches any one byte.  `[^\n\r]` works fine if that's not what you want